THE VFA PIONEER HISTORIES PROJECT

 JW: Let’s talk about how you got interested in women’s studies and women’s issues.

-Part of the community college faction of that, or group of that, and that was feminism.
-That was it.
-There were very, very strong women in the Women’s Studies Association.
+There were very, very strong women in the NWSA.
 For a while, I was even on the board, so I never didn’t think of myself as strongly feminist.
+I taught women’s literature, women’s studies, and minority literature.

 JW: I want to go back to the Native Americans because I always had this understanding that women could be the chief.
 I think of Wilma Mankiller, but maybe she was an exception.
 You’re saying women really were not regarded that well?